Thianvelaz/Cognio/README.md

 **Q: Can I use this with Claude/ChatGPT/local LLMs?**
 A: Yes!
 Cognio implements the MCP protocol, which is supported by Claude Desktop and other MCP-compatible clients.
 You can also use the REST API directly.

+**Q: Does it support multiple languages?**
+A: Yes!
+Cognio uses a multilingual model that supports 100+ languages including English, Indonesian, Spanish, French, German, Chinese, Japanese, and more.
+You can save memories in one language and search in another.

 **Q: Does it support multiple users?**
 A: v0.1.0 is single-user.
 Multi-user support with namespaces is planned for v2.0.0.